Youssef-Chip/Interactive-Lab-Hub/Lab 3/README.md

 ```

 \*\***Try both extremes, and something in between.
 Describe what each one feels like to talk to.
 Note specifically: at 0.2s, what kinds of normal speech get cut off?
 At 1.5s, what does the delay make the system seem like?**\*\*

+At 0.2 seconds: If I pause to think, take a breath or just hesitate, the system will definitley break the thought into multiple pieces, so this could be very frustrating.

+At 1.5 seconds: Because the system waits 1.5 seconds of complete silence before it processes what you said, this interaction feels very awkward and slow, it feels like an uncomfortable long silence.

 There is no correct value.
 A system that takes drink orders and a system that listens to someone think out loud want very different thresholds, and the right one depends on what your users are doing with their pauses.